TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 * Extra checks are added to the parser and compiler.

-* Downcasts from wide types to narrow types are checked for loss of information.
+* Downcasts kutoka wide types to narrow types are checked for loss of information.

 * A number of assertions are added to the dictionary and set implementations.
   In addition, the set object acquires a :meth:`test_c_api` method.